 Shawn Perine died of cancer two years ago today.
 He was 51 and the editor-in-chief of Muscle & Fitness, Flex, Muscle & Fitness Hers, and Men’s Fitness.
 He was also my best friend, the bond sealed while we were writers at Flex.
 In my mind, he’s the patron saint of The Barbell.
 Ideally, we’d memorialize Shawn’s first day on earth rather than his last; but, guys being guys, I never remembered his birthday, other than that it was in May of 1966.
 In contrast, December 11, 2017, is scalded into my mind forever, my returning from a hilly run on a cheery Southern California morning only to get gut-punched by my phone’s barrage of voice and text messages.
 Fuck that day.
 So, December 11 it is.
 But for all who knew him, all who read him, all who laughed with him or were inspired by him, and all who are just now learning about him, this is a day of celebration.

-Shawn, a lifelong natural, had, in his own estimation, lousy genetics for adding muscle.
+Shawn, a lifelong drug-free bodybuilder, had, in his own estimation, lousy genetics for adding muscle.
 Though that didn’t dissuade him from continuously fighting for every new sinew, it did alter his physique priorities.
-Especially in middle age, he set about minimizing body fat, and he proved a high-def 16-inch arm can be more impressive than a smooth 20-incher.
+Especially in middle age, he set about minimizing bodyfat, and he proved a high-def 16-inch arm can be more impressive than a smooth 20-incher.
 He had no off-season, and you would’ve been hard-pressed to find a more perpetually peeled, drug-free, 51-year-old bodybuilder than Shawn Perine.
-In honor of his (too-short) lifelong dedication to fitness, we’ve culled (some of) his best workout and diet advice from a syndicated newspaper column he wrote in 2014.
+In honor of his (too-short) lifelong dedication to fitness, we’ve culled some of his best workout and diet advice from a syndicated newspaper column he wrote in 2014.
 May Shawn-o continue to inform and inspire. — Greg Merritt

 BIG THINGS FIRST